-Indicator (d) A review of the training records and the interview with staff confirms that all medical and mental health staff receive the same training as the DPS employees annually as well as the training described in 115.32.
+Indicator (d) A review of the training records and the interview with staff confirms that all medical and mental health staff receive the same training as the YDC employees annually as well as the training described in 115.32.

-North Carolina Juvenile Justice employs directly in some facilities medical and mental health staff.
-At WRJDC the services include both state and contracted provider of medical and mental health services.
-NCDPS provides PREA training with a medical and mental health focus for their employees and contractors.
-The Auditor with the documentation of specialized trainings.
+NCDPS provides PREA training with a medical and mental health focus for their employees and contractors health care providers.
 The curriculum reviewed by this Auditor addressed how to detect, assess signs, and preserve evidence of a sexual assault.
 The training materials and interviewed staff support they were trained in how to respond appropriately to sexual assault victims.
 The Auditor met formally with medical and mental health staff who knew whom to report allegations and suspicions of sexual abuse or sexual harassment.
 The staff reported they attended PREA classes from North Carolina DPS with the custody employees.
 Medical staff will not do forensic medical examinations but are aware of how to protect evidence and what facilities they would refer residents to for an exam by a SAFE or SANE if needed.
 NCDPS PREA Policy also was reviewed by the Auditor to determine compliance along with interviews, training program materials and training records for the staff figured into the compliance determination.

 115.341 Obtaining information from residents Auditor Overall Determination: Meets Standard Auditor Discussion Policies and written/electronic documentation reviewed.
-Wake Pre-Audit questionnaire Juvenile Justice Facilities Sexual Abuse and Harassment Policy and Procedures RP YC 2 Admission and Assessment Population report for WRJDC YD 12 001 PREA Screening YD O11 Admission Screening and Placement Mental health screening/ services documents Exceptional Child Checklist DPS PREA Audit Report Suicide screening Screening results and Reassessment documentation Individuals interviewed/ observations made.
-Interview with Agency PREA Coordinator
+Lenoir Pre-Audit questionnaire Juvenile Justice Facilities Sexual Abuse and Harassment Policy and Procedures RP YC 2 Admission and Assessment Population report for LYDC YD 12 001 PREA Screening

+YD O11 Admission Screening and Placement

+Mental health screening/ services documents

+Exceptional Child Checklist

+DPS PREA Audit Report

+Screening results and Reassessment documentation